-Why do we not hear much about these teachings from the Mormon Church nowadays?
+Why do we not hear much about these teachings from the LDS church nowadays?
 Why did Prof. Skinner quote a foundational source only to a certain point, and no further?
-What was boldly taught in
+What was boldly taught in the

-the earlier years of Mormonism by Presidents and Apostles of the Mormon Church are now being called folklore.
+earlier years of Mormonism by Presidents and Apostles of the LDS church are now being called folklore.
 In an interview

 with Mormon Apostle Jeffrey Holland, PBS asked him, "What is the folklore, quite specifically?"